 On top of that, the scooter boasts a range of 25 miles on a single charge thanks to its lithium-ion battery.
 For most users, that means that this scooter only needs to be charged once every several days.

 This scooter also comes with a few useful accessories.
 For example, there is a removable child seat that folds down under the main seat when not in use.
 You can also add a cargo basket to the handlebars if you plan to use this scooter while shopping.

-What we liked: Unlike a lot of other mobility scooters, the Ephesus S5 has four wheels instead of three.
+What are its best features?
+Unlike a lot of other mobility scooters, the Ephesus S5 has four wheels instead of three.
 That adds some weight, but it also makes this scooter much more stable.
 That’s especially important if you plan to use it at higher speeds.

 The WISGING is a budget-friendly folding scooter, but you wouldn’t know that just from looking at its features.
 This scooter uses a slightly more complicated three-part folding mechanism than other models, but it only takes a few seconds to fold and unfold once you get the hang of it.
 From a relatively large unfolded size, it packs down small enough to fit inside the trunk of almost any car.
 Plus, you can roll it along on the wheels for easy transport.

 The scooter is equipped with an 8 amp-hour lithium-ion battery, which can be removed for plane travel.
 The battery and electric motor together give it a maximum speed of over 9 mph – it’s the second fastest foldable scooter we reviewed – and a range of almost 19 miles.

 Users also loved the seat on this scooter, which features armrests and a wide base.
 It’s not quite as plush as it initially looks, but even heavier users found it to be quite comfortable.